-Disclosure information is kept in the confidential section of an employee's file and is always kept securely, in lockable, non-portable, storage containers with access strictly controlled and limited to those who are entitled to see it as part of their duties.
+Disclosure information is kept securely, with access strictly controlled and limited to those who are entitled to see it as part of their duties.

 Disclosure information is only passed to those who are authorised to receive it in the course of their duties.
 Where relevant/current information is disclosed, it may be necessary to speak with the line manager of the individual - we do not disclose the actual DBS certificate.
 We maintain a record of all those to whom Disclosures or Disclosure information has been revealed and we recognise that it is a criminal offence to pass this information to anyone who is not entitled to receive it.